 We work to increase the representation of Aboriginal and Torres Strait Islander employees and employees with disability.
 We also focus on other diversity groups on the basis of: race, gender identity, sexual orientation, intersex status, language, cultural and linguistically diverse backgrounds.

 Many of our policies and programs celebrate diversity and tackle discrimination and bullying, and we continue to build on these initiatives through our Diversity Champion, Indigenous Champion, Indigenous Leader, Employee Support Officers (ESO) and Employee Networks.

 As a graduate in our department, we will offer you:

-- Access to professional development and on-the-job learning activities
+- Access to professional development including participation in the APS Graduate Development Program and on-the-job learning activities

 - Excellent employment conditions with competitive remuneration, superannuation and employee entitlements (including generous relocation assistance and access to cultural leave to participate in NAIDOC week)